New EH Courses Created by Center Grants

 RE232: American Spirituality and the Environment

-This course examines historical and contemporary connections between spirituality and environmentalism in American culture.
+Examines historical and contemporary connections between spirituality and environmentalism in American culture.
 From early Quakers to mid-19th-century Romantics to contemporary Buddhists, we explore how individuals and groups in the United States have conceived of the relationship between environmentally responsible living, spiritual discipline, and social witness.
 While the course will span geographic regions, special attention is paid to movements and figures centered in Maine.
+Previously listed as RE298B (Spring 2019).